actsasrob/lircdo/README_lircd.conf.md

 ### Default Component meta key and value

 For some intents it is handy to not have to speak the component when interacting with the lircdo Alexa skill.
 This especially makes sense when you only have one component/device in your home that would be an appropriate target for the intent.
-In my house a good example is opening/closing the tray on the DVD Player.
+In my house a good example is opening/closing the tray on the DVD player.
 I have more than one device with a tray but only the DVD player has a non-proprietary remote control that can be invoked via LIRC.
 So for me, if I invoke the lircdo skill as 'Alexa, tell lircdo, open dvd player tray' having to explicitly specify the component is wasted effort because the only valid component in my house is the dvd player.
 I want to be able to say 'Alexa, tell lircdo, open tray' and have the lircdo server figure out the default target is the dvd player.
 The default_component key allows you to do just that.
 If your script handles the default component for an intent/action combination add the line '# meta: default_component=true' otherwise leave that line out.

 ### Num args meta key and value